 Overseeing a large group of employees can be a challenge to even the most seasoned managers.
 Women leaders in particular tend to pay close attention to how our employees operate on more personal levels.

-Since it’s our nature to be attuned to other’s feelings and moods, we’re likely to recognize if someone if feeling stressed out, or if a conflict between two employees is simmering.
+Since women are more likely to be attuned to other’s feelings and moods, we tend to recognize if someone if feeling stressed out, or if a conflict between two employees is simmering.

 Since they all have to work together on a regular basis, certain situations give rise to frustrations.
 For example: